Churruca-class destroyer (1927): Spanish service

 Sánchez Barcaiztegui was bombed and sunk in shallow water at Cartagena in March 1939, but later raised and returned to service following the war.
 José Luis Díez was severely damaged in an encounter with Canarias and was beached in Catalan Bay.
 The ship was raised and towed to Gibraltar where the vessel was interned until the end of the war.
 When the Spanish Civil War ended, the class was turned over to the Nationalists.
-Spain remained neutral during World War II Ciscar ran aground in fog off El Ferrol in October 1957.
+Spain remained neutral during World War II Ciscar ran aground in fog off Ferrol in October 1957.
 Salvage of the ship was abandoned in 1958 and the vessel was stricken.

 Construction of what became the third group was delayed due to the Spanish Civil War and began again in 1939.
 However, construction was stopped in 1940 due to World War II.
 They were finished only after the war.
 The remaining ships of the first and second groups underwent modernisation in the 1950s and further updates were planned but later cancelled in the 1960s.
 The third group were modernised in the early 1960s and rerated as "fast frigates".
 Liniers was used for midshipman training at the Naval Academy until 1982.
 Liniers, the last of the class, was stricken in 1982.